 On land, "chef's tables" are usually intimate dining experiences located in or near a restaurant's kitchen, with special menus and attention from the chef.
 It's a bit different at sea since, in most cases, you won't be dining in the galley -- but you'll still have an intimate, gourmet experience, usually with paired wines, hosted by the chef and a sommelier.
 These dinners all carry an extra fee, but are definitely worth the splurge.

-The Dish: Sixteen people can participate in this five-course meal, with an upgraded steakhouse menu accompanied by wine pairings.
-The dinner starts with a Champagne toast, then the ship's Chef de Cuisine presents each course, explaining the cooking techniques, ingredients and flavors.
+Royal Caribbean's multi-course Chef's Table meal features an upgraded menu accompanied by wine pairings.
+The intimate, small-group dinner starts with a Champagne toast, then the ship's Chef de Cuisine presents each course, explaining the cooking techniques, ingredients and flavors.
 The sommelier presents and discusses the paired wines.

-The Dish: This experience starts with a Champagne reception and a chef's tour of the galley for the 12 to 16 diners.
-The multicourse meal follows, accompanied by house red and white wines.
-While on some ships, the dinner takes place in nontraditional locations (the galley, library or conference center, for example), Carnival Vista has a dedicated dining room for the Chef's Table, with windows looking onto the galley.
+This experience starts with a cocktails and hors d'oeuvres reception and a chef's tour of the galley for the 12 to 16 diners.
+The multicourse meal follows, focused on local and seasonal ingredients and accompanied by house red and white wines.
+While on some ships, the dinner takes place in nontraditional locations (the galley, library or conference center, for example), other ships have a dedicated dining room for the Chef's Table, with windows looking onto the galley.